I Don't Wanna Get Drafted: History

 mandatory draft registration during the Carter administration.
-The issue of including women in the draft is alluded to in the lyrics, and this was also a subject much popular discussion at the time.
+The issue of including women in the draft is alluded to in the lyrics, and this was also a subject of much popular discussion at the time.

 "I Don't Wanna Get Drafted" was recorded in February 1980 at Ocean Way Recording on Sunset Boulevard in Los Angeles.
 The picture sleeve for the single was one of the first places Zappa was seen publicly with short hair.
 He had kept his hair long since the mid-1960s, but his wife Gail cut it short around August 1979.

 "Drafted Again" was recorded at Zappa's UMRK home studio.
 It has lines sung by Ahmet Zappa and Moon Zappa which were sung by Frank in the original.
 This version also has spoken references from the TV game show The Price Is Right: "LaCelia Jackson!
 Come on down!
 Nancy Butterworth!
 Come on down!
 You're the next contestants on SOOOOO WHAT!
 And, but, also.
 A new car!
 But that's not all..."